Title: Artists don't need ladders

 The Community Artist

 The anonymous artist can sometimes be found working diligently, hidden away in communities facing extreme environmental challenges.
-Sometimes the impetus to make the world a better place overcomes the gravity of the studio.
+Occasionally the impetus to make the world a better place overcomes the gravity of the studio.
 Catapulting the individual self into the milieu of the inoperative community.

 Here the fertile ground of the artist’s imagination provides a gateway to another world hidden in plain sight where experiences of the everyday are transformed into transcendental realisations.